pulibrary/dpul-collections/architecture-decisions/0004-deleting-records.md

 resource type that we currently index into DPUL-C. In addition, we will check if a hydration cache entry exists for the deleted resource and discard the DeletionMarker if not.
-1. A special CacheMarker is created from the DeletionMarker that uses the deleted resource's id as the id and the updated_at value from the DeletionMarker as the timestamp.
 1. Special hydration cache entry attributes are generated.
 The hydration cache entry created from these attributes will replace the hydration cache entry of the deleted resource.